‘Why MBA?’ As Answered By An IIM Ahmedabad Alumnus

 About the Author:

 Rajat Jain has done his graduation from IIT Delhi.
-After scoring 100%ile in CAT 2015, he converted the call from IIM Ahmedabad and is currently a part of IIM A 2016-18 batch.
+After scoring 100%ile in CAT 2015, he converted the call from IIM Ahmedabad and was a part of the IIM A 2016-18 batch.